psnider/obsolete-people-service/README.md

 - [x] stores its data in mongodb.
 *mongodb* is schema-less, and easy for development.
 - [x] automates deployment.
+- [ ] Easily modified to use your specific document object type.

 ## Network Connections